 There are options for additional financial support for students in dire need, for example to cover tuition or campus fees, or coronavirus-related essential travel costs.
 Read more on the UU website.

 The UCU Student Aid Fund has a small budget to help out students in dire need.
 Please explore the central Utrecht University options first; the Student Aid Fund is your 'last resort'.
 Find out more.

 Guidance and counselling

-- Please contact your personal tutor for discussing general concerns or questions about studying in new ways (online environment, new assignments, deadlines, etc), or about living in ‘corona times’.
+Please contact your personal tutor for discussing general concerns or questions about studying in different ways (online environment, new assignments, deadlines, etc.), or about living in ‘corona times’.
 Expect this to be via Skype/Teams, email or telephone.

-- Futures Centre offers online consultations for preparing you for your next steps after UCU.
+The Futures Centre offers online consultations for preparing you for your next steps after UCU.
 Think for example of a CV review or advice for writing a good cover letter.
-Email to email@example.com for an appointment.
+Email email@example.com for an appointment.